DFE-Digital/register-trainee-teachers/app/views/guidance/about_register_trainee_teachers.md

 title: About Register trainee teachers
 ---

-Register trainee teachers (Register) is the service that replaced the Database of Trainee Teachers & Providers (DTTP) in 2022.
+Register trainee teachers (Register) is the service that replaced the Database of Trainee Teachers and Providers (DTTP) in 2022.

 Initial Teacher Training (ITT) providers use Register to provide the Department for Education (DfE) with their trainee data.